Shopify Store Launch: A Practical Playbook to Your First $10K Month

 Launching a Shopify store from zero to $10K/month: product validation, theme setup, ad budget, conversion optimization, and the first 90 days of operations.

 This is a practical, no-fluff playbook for getting a new Shopify store from zero to $10K/month in 90-180 days.
-It’s based on the patterns we’ve seen across hundreds of stores that hit the milestone — and the failure modes of stores that didn’t.
+It’s based on the patterns we’ve seen across hundreds of stores that hit the milestone, along with the failure modes of stores that didn’t.

 Before you write a line of code